UnseenThreat/ad-feedback/README.md

 </p>

 If multiple ads have been uploaded, the page flips through each ad every ten seconds.
-We used clmtrackr, a library for face analysis, to detect emotions in the browser.
+I used clmtrackr, a library for face analysis, to detect emotions in the browser.

 ### 3. The viewers' reactions to each ad are sent to the server.